--Bud Janson, Tinglit fisherman, Exxon Valdez survivor 63
+-Bud Janson, Tinglit fisherman, after the Exxon Valdez spill 63

 First Nations communities are particularly vulnerable to the impacts of an oil spill.
-Due to the close linkages between the marine environment and Coast Salish culture, an oil spill could act as a double-edged sword when it damages resourcessuchassalmon, which are important both economically and culturally.
+Due to the close linkages between the marine environment and Coast Salish culture, an oil spill could act as a double-edged sword when it damages resources such as salmon, which are important both economically and culturally.